 Locating the source of a bug or a breach can take hours or even days, leading many business owners to wonder whether the plugin was worth the trouble in the first place.
 While checking for WP/plugin version compatibility on the plugin download page offers some insight into probable future glitches, it doesn’t tell the whole story – especially when it comes to sudden code errors (never mind general installation issues).

 Are WordPress Plugins Worth It?

 You may wonder if there’s an upside to all the potentially dangerous downloads.
 There is.
 There are some great WordPress plugins.
-For the bad ones, WordPress.org features a collaborative forum space where developers can help each other responsively solve real concerns.
+For the bad ones, WordPress.org features a collaborative forum space where developers can help each other responsively resolve real concerns.
 Note that each plugin download page includes a support area that displays the number of open tickets versus resolutions.
-Common, solved errors are often featured in closed topic sections; on the other hand, if the malfunction has not yet been covered, it’s possible to start a new topic regarding coding advice and more.
+Common, solved errors are often featured in closed-topic sections; on the other hand, if the malfunction has not yet been covered, it’s possible to start a new topic regarding coding advice and more.

 Want a problem-free plugin?
 While that isn’t always possible, an experienced WordPress programmer can certainly minimize the risks.
 Let us work with you on your next website development or customization project.
 Give us a call today and find out how we can help.